Styling scrollbars

 }

-There are only three possible values for the scrollbar-width property:
+There are only three possible values for the scrollbar-width

-• auto (the default width)
+(the default width)thin

-• none
+none

-You can set this value to none to have a scrollable area with no visible scrollbar but I struggle to think of a situation where that would be a good idea.
+to have a scrollable area with no visible scrollbar but I struggle to think of a situation where that would be a good idea.

-The W3C spec describes the purpose of the scrollbar-width property and addresses some of the previously mentioned UX concerns:
+property and addresses some of the previously mentioned UX concerns:

 The primary purpose of this property is not to allow authors to chose a particular scrollbar aesthetic for their pages, but to let them indicate for certain small or cramped elements of their pages that a smaller scrollbar would be desirable.